Order Artwork Replica Mr and Mrs Andrews, 1748 by Thomas Gainsborough (1727-1788, United Kingdom) | WahooArt.com

 The Conversation Piece Tradition

 This painting exemplifies the "conversation piece" tradition, which features small groups of individuals in an outdoor setting, engaged in conversation while unaware of the viewer's presence.
-However, Mr and Mrs Andrews diverts from this convention as its sitters are clearly reacting to Gainsborough's presence.
+However, Mr. and Mrs. Andrews diverts from this convention as its sitters are clearly reacting to Gainsborough's presence.

 The Andrews Family Portrait